 The Met Cloisters in New York

 The Met Cloisters in New York is a museum constructed in the style of a medieval European monastery.
-Situated in the northernmost tip of Manhattan and surrounded by beautiful gardens.
-Furthermore, the museum is part of the renowned Metropolitan Museum of Art in Manhattan.
+The Cloisters art museum is situated in the northernmost tip of Manhattan and surrounded by beautiful gardens.
+Furthermore, it’s part of the renowned Metropolitan Museum of Art in Manhattan.
 The building alone is worth a visit.
 Already visited the main New York attractions?
 Or, are you a big fan of museums?
-You should certainly consider paying a visit to The Met Cloisters.
+You should certainly consider paying a visit to The Cloisters museum.

 The Cloisters Collection